Farmers’ Rights are Human Rights:

-2. Small farming families produce 85 percent of the world’s food but this fact is ignored.
-There is only one international instrument, the International Treaty on Plant Genetic Resources for Food and Agriculture, that speaks of Farmers’ Rights.
+Small farmers produce 85 percent of the world’s food but this fact is ignored.
+There is only one international instrument, the International Treaty on Plant Genetic Resources for Food and Agriculture, that speaks for Farmers’ Rights.
 Even then, this is not translated into national laws.
-The Philippines, is painfully passive when it comes to Farmers’ Rights.

 Imposition of Patents is a Violation of Farmers Rights

-4. Farmers totally depend on plant genetic resources for their livelihood.
-Since agriculture began, farmers substantially preserved, conserved, developed and sustainably used plant genetic resources or seeds.
+Farmers totally depend on plant genetic resources for their livelihood.
+Throughout agricultural history, farmers substantially preserved, conserved, developed and sustainably used plant genetic resources or seeds.
 Without farmers, there is no agricultural biodiversity.
-Agricultural biodiversity is important to establish a broad genetic base of traits that allow breeding plant varieties that withstand climatic changes, and socio-economic turbulence.
-This genetic base that farmers nurtured through generations, is being exploited by agrochemical corporations and governments, including large breeding institutions such as the International Rice Research Institute (IRRI), in generating new varieties.
+Agricultural biodiversity is important to establish a broad genetic base of traits that allow breeding plant varieties that can withstand climatic changes and socio-economic turbulence.
 These plant genetic resources have been shared across nations since time immemorial, without any sense of ownership by any one farmer or nation.

-5. Recent developments on imposing patent rights or intellectual property rights on plant genetic resources violate the human rights of farmers to their livelihood and to their life, as they prohibit the conservation, development, and sustainable use of genetic resources or seeds.
+Recent developments on imposing patent rights or intellectual property rights on plant genetic resources violate the human rights of farmers to life and livelihood, as they prohibit the conservation, development, and sustainable use of genetic resources or seeds.

-11. The imposition of penalties on farmers who breed their own corn seeds is life-threatening, and violates their internationally-recognized human rights and economic, social, and cultural rights.
-The Universal Declaration of Human Rights, particularly Article 3 and 23 guards farmers’ rights to life, and to have just and favorable conditions of work.
+The imposition of penalties on farmers who breed their own seeds is life-threatening, and violates their internationally-recognized human, economic, social, and cultural rights.
+The Universal Declaration of Human Rights, particularly Articles 3 and 23 guards farmers’ rights to life, and to have just and favorable conditions of work.
 With patents on seeds, farmers lose the capacity to reduce production costs and increase their income.

-13. The imposition of patents fails to recognize and continues to ignore, farmers’ significant participation in nurturing plant genetic resources.
-Farmers realize the importance of having a broad genetic base in food security, hence for generations they have reproduced a variety of seeds with different traits through ex-situ and in-situ conservation.
-It is this broad genetic base that corporations were able to draw upon to genetically alter corn varieties.
-When corporations imposed ownership on hybrid and GM corn through patents, farmers must now buy these seeds, and face the threat of being punished should they resort to age-old cultural practices in conserving seeds.
+The imposition of patents fails to recognize and continues to ignore, farmers’ significant participation in nurturing plant genetic resources.
+Farmers realize the importance of having a broad genetic base in food security, and for generations have reproduced a variety of seeds with different traits through ex-situ and in-situ conservation.
+It is this broad genetic base that corporations were able to draw upon and genetically alter crop varieties.
+When corporations imposed ownership on hybrid and GM crops through patents, farmers must now buy these seeds, and face the threat of being punished should they resort to age-old cultural practices in conserving seeds.

-14. The contamination of crop stands by patented seeds, also causes economic, social, cultural and environmental damage to farmers.
-Governments like the Philippines do not consider socio-cultural and economic effects of GM corn in their risk assessment laws.
-If they do, it is only with respect to the increase of income brought about by the new but destructive biotechnology.
+The contamination of crop stands by patented seeds, also causes economic, social, cultural and environmental damage to farmers.
+Governments should consider socio-cultural and economic effects of GM crops in their risk assessment laws.

 No Farmers’ Voice in Participatory and Decision-making Processes

-19. Farmers need to be consulted in the use and release of GMOs considering the adverse effects of GMOs on seed supply, agricultural biodiversity and food security.
+Farmers need to be consulted in the use and release of agricultural technologies considering the adverse effects of some of these technologies on seed supply, agricultural biodiversity and food security.
 It has been recognized that for centuries, farming families have played a central role in food production, and in ensuring agricultural biodiversity.
-As GMOs affect seed supply systems, agricultural biodiversity and the way food is produced, it is important that farmers need to be consulted on the release and use of GMOs, especially in farmers’ fields.
+As new agricultural technologies may affect seed supply systems, agricultural biodiversity and the way food is produced, it is important that farmers are consulted on the release and use of these technologies, especially in farmers’ fields.

-28. As long as government imposes policies that encourage monocropping which narrow the genetic base of our food crops, food security will never be attained.
+So long as government imposes policies that encourage mono-cropping which narrow the genetic base of our food crops, food security will never be attained.
 Such a situation is tantamount to the massive assimilation and genocide of some indigenous peoples.